louisbrulenaudet/srisaurus/SECURITY.md

-If you have legitimate reasons to believe that the security of the website, database, or user resources is threatened, please provide information on how the vulnerability was created and, if possible, formulate a hypothesis based on your observations as to the recurrence of the vulnerability or its qualitative importance
+If you have legitimate reasons to believe that the security of the website, database, or user resources is threatened, please provide information on how the vulnerability was created and, if possible, formulate a hypothesis based on your observations as to the recurrence of the vulnerability or its qualitative importance.

 ## Supported Versions